Dukes' disease: Diagnosis

 Currently, there are no guidelines on how to diagnose Dukes' disease due to a lack of research.
 However, there may be an overlap of rash-like symptoms with more common diseases such as measles and rubella.

 Though the epidemiology and roots of infection are unclear, the similar clinical presentations of rash-like symptoms deduce that the Centor score and testing could be utilized, similar to how scarlet fever is diagnosed for group A streptococcus (GAS) presentations.
 The Centor score is assessed from 0 to 4, where one point is added based on the criteria of a fever ≥ 38 °C, absence of cough, swollen anterior cervical lymph nodes, tonsillar exudate, or swelling.
 In some cases, temperatures can rise to 39.5 °C - 40 °C that last 3 to 4 days without any systemic symptoms, excluding rare cases that involve convulsions.
 This criterion helps identify the likelihood of GAS-related cases that may or may not be affiliated with Dukes' disease.
-It is important to note, however, that the diagnosis of scarlet fever and Dukes' disease is fundamentally not well understood.
+However, the diagnosis of scarlet fever and Dukes' disease is fundamentally not well understood.
 Therefore, the classification and criteria for observing any presentations of rashes should only be used for reference.

 To confirm Dukes' disease, a skin biopsy and culture examination may be needed.